sitespeedio/sitespeed.io/README.md

 Welcome to the wonderful world of web performance!

-**July 2015 - vacation!** - Tobias and me are taking a break from the project under July and will only fix important bugs.
-If you have things bug/feature request, please add an issue and we will take care of it asap.
-PR are very welcome :)

 sitespeed.io can:
 * analyze your site against web performance best practice rules, crawl your site or test specific URL:s
 * measure how fast your site/pages is using the [Navigation Timing API](http://www.w3.org/TR/navigation-timing/) and [User Timing API](http://www.w3.org/TR/user-timing/)